 Notwithstanding the foregoing, in connection with this offering, all vested incentive units will be converted into the economic equivalent number of vested shares of common stock of the Company, and all unvested incentive units will be converted into the economic equivalent number of restricted shares of common stock of the Company.
-All such restricted shares of common stock of the Company and all unvested incentive units will be converted into the economic equivalent number of restricted shares of common stock of the Company.
-All such restricted shares of common stock of the Company and store of (x) the four-year anniversary of the initial vesting date, or (y) 50% on the first anniversary of this offering and 50% on the second anniversary of the offering, in each case, subject to continued employment or service on each such vesting date, and (ii) unvested service-based incentive units will remain outstanding following this offering, subject to the applicable employee's vesting schedule; provided, that any such unvested restricted shares of common stock shall accelerate and vest upon the occurrence of a change of control (as defined in the 2021 Plan).
+All such restricted shares of common stock of the Company that are converted from (i) unvested all transaction-based incentive units will vest upon the later of (x) the four-year anniversary of the initial vesting date, or (y) 50% on the first anniversary of this offering and 50% on the second anniversary of the offering, in each case, subject to continued employment or service on each such vesting date, and (ii) unvested service-based incentive units will remain outstanding following this offering, subject to the applicable employee's vesting schedule; provided, that any such unvested restricted shares of common stock shall accelerate and vest upon the occurrence of a change of control (as defined in the 2021 Plan).